pavanravindra/pavanravindra.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-# Interests to show in About widget
-interests:
-  - Statistical Mechanics
-  - Machine Learning
-  - Molecular Simulations

 # Education to show in About widget
 education:
   courses: